cujojs/rest/README.md

 - Interceptor configuration chaining
 - defaultRequest interceptor, provide default values for any portion of a request
 - shared 'this' between request/response phases of a single interceptor per request
+- SimpleRestStore that provides the functionality of RestStore without Dojo's QueryResults
 - mutli-browser testing with Sauce Labs

 0.8.4